 In general, once an order has been entered, the presiding judge is functus and unable to deal further with any problems that should have been dealt with during the application or the trial, unless the order itself allows for the judge's further involvement.
 However, SCCR 13-1(17) does allow for correction of clerical errors and for amendment of an order to provide for relief that should have been adjudicated upon but was not.
+This is known as the "slip rule."
 There is also an inherent jurisdiction to amend an order that reflects an error in expressing the manifest intention of the court (Buschau v.
 Rogers Communications Inc., 2004 BCCA 142).